Robert J. Kafin: Professional history

 While practicing law in New York City in what was then known as Proskauer Rose Goetz & Mendelsohn, Kafin began a career of environmental activism.
 In the 1960s, he became the president of Citizens of Clean Air, the founder and chair of the Carl Schurz Park Association, the youngest appointee to New York City Mayor John Lindsay’s Mayor’s Council on the Environment, and a member of Manhattan Community Board 8.

 Moving to the foothills of the Adirondack Mountains in 1971 to begin the practice of environmental law in a law firm first known as Kafin & Needleman, Kafin also took on a number of governmental positions, serving as Glens Falls city judge in 1976, as counsel to the New York State Senate from 1972-1987, and as the chairman of the Glens Falls Environmental Conservation Commission.
 He also was the lawyer for the United States Department of Commerce and the Lake Placid Olympic Organizing Committee in connection with the environmental impact statement and environmental permits for the 1980 Winter Olympic Games in Lake Placid, New York.

 In 1987, Kafin returned to New York City to create an Environmental Law Practice Group at Proskauer Rose LLP.
 The Manhattan Borough president appointed him to the Manhattan Citizens’ Solid Waste Advisory Board, and thereafter NYC Mayor Rudy Giuliani appointed him as a member of the Council on the Environment of New York City, now known as GrowNYC.
 In 2005, he was reappointed by NYC Mayor Michael Bloomberg who also named him chairman of that organization.
-On April 25, 2018, NYC Mayor Bill de Blasio reappointed him for a two-year term as Chair of GrowNYC.
+On April 25, 2018, NYC Mayor Bill de Blasio reappointed him as Chair of GrowNYC.

 From 1992 to 2005 Kafin served as Proskauer's Chief Operating Partner.